ToscaLabs/tosca/README.md

 from devices.

 ## Building

+This repository is a Cargo workspace composed of several crates.
+Dependencies common to all crates are defined in the root `Cargo.toml`, ensuring they are compiled once and their resulting binaries shared across all crates.
+The same approach is applied to the `tosca` metadata.

 To build the entire workspace with the `debug` profile from the root of the repository, run: